 - Project objectives.
 In order to ensure that project objectives are met at the end of the project, you must document them first.

 - Project scope.
 Keep track of the project scope as well as your deliverables.

 - Product development.
 Closely monitor the development of your product or service to ensure that the project has achieved its desired scope at every stage of the project lifecycle.

 - High-level requirements.
 Consider all requirements in order to effectively allocate your resources.

 Projects cannot be implemented without proper requirements.
 Requirements are key, fundamental aspects that need to be documented and implemented in a measurable, traceable, and consistent manner.

 But documenting your project’s information requires the right tools.
 If you’re looking for a way to implement a project requirements gathering process, there are tools that can help you and your team collect the right information and keep track of the important data, so that you can make sure business goals are being met.

-Instagantt, our project management Gantt chart software, helps you manage your entire project, from beginning to end.
-With Instagantt, you can build project plans, document needs & requirements, and manage your projects like a pro.
+Instagantt, our project management Gantt chart software, helps you manage your entire project management, from beginning to end.
+With gantt charts in Instagantt, you can build project plans, document needs & requirements, and manage your projects like a pro.

 Thanks to incredibly useful features you will be able to manage even the most complex projects and to collaborate with team members at the same time.
 Also, by using our Export & Share options, you can generate regular check-points for your project, which you can then easily share with your team and stakeholders, making sure everyone stays informed at all times, and most importantly, making sure project objectives are on track.